developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 -----

+>>>>>CHECK CHECK CHECK -> still under construction

 ### buttonAction

-Action of a particular button pressed can be configuried via this tag.
-User has to provide the predefined command strings in order to achieve particular action.

->>>>>CHECK CHECK
+Used to specify the action to be taken when a particular button is pressed.
+Accepts predefined command strings only.

 #### Example